 Dulux have got bathroom paint down, and this formula made it to the top of our best bathroom paints list, so you know it's good.
-It's been designed to be both steam and moisture resistant, plus its MouldTec foundation protects the paint against mould for up to five years.
+It's been designed to be both steam and moisture resistant, plus its MouldTec foundation protects the paint against mold for up to five years.
 Over 24 hours, the paint dries to a mid-sheen finish, which repels steam rather than allowing it to soak in.

 Looking for the best white paint for kitchens?
-We love the Dulux Easycare Kitchen Timeless emulsion.
+We love the Dulux Easycare Kitchen Timeless emulsion (opens in new tab).

 We love the creamy softness of Little Greene's Portland Stone, it's just the perfect white paint for bedrooms – think melted vanilla ice cream (in a very good way).
 While it looks gorgeous and warming in a light-filled space, it also brings a lovely lived-in feel to darker spaces.
 It works wonderfully in more traditional style homes, but it's equally at home in a modern space, just pair it with some crisp white woodwork to give it a bit of an edge.